pebreo/pebreo.github.io/begin/Part4-architecture-of-synthetic-intelligence.md

 These are just a few examples, and the potential and pitfals on the state of the art of machine learning.
 In my opinion, it is the most powerful technology invented by human-kind.
 This means much thought, care, and humility must be used to advance and harness it.

 ## Evelyn
 Dr. Evelyn Walsh squinted at the swirling lines and nonsensical characters on her computer screen.
-It was the output from their latest artificial neural network (ANN), a project she'd poured years of research and a mountain of grant money into.
+She was trying to make sense of the hidden neurons from their latest machine learning-based diagnosis app.
+She'd poured years of research and a mountain of grant money into.
 The promise: a medical diagnosis tool that could analyze patient data and identify diseases with unparalleled accuracy.

 The reality?
 A frustrating black box.
 The ANN churned out results, some seemingly spot-on, others bafflingly wrong.
 But why?
 How?
 Peering into the inner workings of the ANN was like staring into a cosmic fog.
 The complex web of weighted connections and hidden layers offered no clear explanation for its decisions.